Robert E. Lee: Early life and education

 Robert Edward Lee was born at Stratford Hall Plantation in Westmoreland County, Virginia, to Henry Lee III and Anne Hill Carter Lee on January 19, 1807.
+He was named after Robert and Edward Carter, his maternal uncles.
+He was his parents' fourth child.
 His ancestor, Richard Lee I, emigrated from Shropshire, England, to Virginia in 1639.

-Lee's father suffered severe financial reverses from failed investments and was put in debtors' prison.
-Soon after his release the following year, the family moved to the city of Alexandria which at the time was still part of the District of Columbia, which retroceded back to Virginia in 1847, both because there were then high quality local schools there, and because several members of Anne's extended family lived nearby.
+Lee's father suffered severe financial reverses from failed investments, including for an unfulfilled project to build a town near the Potomac River.
+He had once lent a man named Robert Morris $40,000 but, after Morris died, never received it back.
+Twice he was put in debtors' prison.
+Soon after his release in 1810 from his second stint, the family moved to the city of Alexandria which at the time was still part of the District of Columbia, which retroceded back to Virginia in 1847, both because there were then high quality local schools there, and because several members of Anne's extended family lived nearby.
 In 1811, the family, including the newly born sixth child, Mildred, moved to a house on Oronoco Street.

 In 1812 Lee's father moved permanently to the West Indies.
-Lee attended Eastern View, a school for young gentlemen, in Fauquier County, Virginia, and then at the Alexandria Academy, free for local boys, where he showed an aptitude for mathematics.
+Lee attended Eastern View, a school for young gentlemen, in Fauquier County, Virginia.
 Although brought up to be a practicing Christian, he was not confirmed in the Episcopal Church until age 46.
+During Lee's childhood he, his mother and his siblings visited his cousins on his mother's side of the family, who lived on Shirley Plantation, at least once annually; Lee was fond of and had a close relationship with them.
+After his brother Smith enlisted in the navy in 1820, Robert became the only one responsible for caring for his increasingly invalid mother, and for his sickly sister Ann.
+In that same year he left Eastern View and entered the Alexandria Academy, free for local boys, where he showed an aptitude for mathematics but did well academically in general.
+By the time he completed his education at Alexandria in 1823 he was certain that he ought to join West Point and become a soldier.